 - Brakes, steering, suspension, wheels, head bolts, flywheel/clutch, and any joint with a specified torque-angle procedure or one-time-use bolts.

-- Start with 60-70% of yield load for non-critical joints.
+- Start with 60-70% of yield load for non-critical joints to reduce bolt stress.

 - If threads are lubricated, pick a lubricated K value; otherwise you will likely over-torque.